-- On the adopted inventory device, the FlexNet inventory agent is by default installed: - On Windows, in C:\Program Files (x86)\ManageSoft - On UNIX-like platforms, in /opt/managesoft. - According to the global schedule you specified in Discovery & Inventory > Settings > Agent inventory schedule section, your adopted devices start reporting inventory collected by the FlexNet inventory agent.
+- On the adopted inventory device, the FlexNet inventory agent is by default installed: - On Windows, in C:\Program Files (x86)\ManageSoft

+- On UNIX-like platforms, in /opt/managesoft. - The adopted devices are visible in the web interface of FlexNet Manager Suite.
+For example, they are listed in Discovery & Inventory > All Discovered Devices page, and (after an inventory upload and import) the Agent installed column shows that the FlexNet inventory agent has been successfully deployed and is reporting. - According to the global schedule you specified in Discovery & Inventory > Settings > Agent inventory schedule section, your adopted devices start reporting inventory collected by the FlexNet inventory agent.
 After subsequent inventory imports and compliance calculations, the results are visible in the management and reporting views within FlexNet Manager Suite. - The targets you declared to set policy for adoption now have no further effect on adopted devices (they do not, for example, unnecessarily cause repeated installations).
 Each installation of FlexNet inventory agent is a state-based machine controlled by its policy, prepared for it on demand by an inventory beacon.
-However, keeping the policy-setting targets in place is best practice, for at least two reasons: - If you remove a target that specifies a policy combination (adoption, connection, CAL evidence and usage tracking), you may inadvertently switch behaviors of the installed agents - The same policy setting in favor of adoption also prevents overlapping gathering of FlexNet inventory by other means, such as the Zero-footprint case.
+However, keeping the policy-setting targets in place is best practice, for at least two reasons: - If you remove a target that specifies a policy combination (adoption, connection, CAL evidence and usage tracking), you may inadvertently switch behaviors of the installed agents - The same policy setting in favor of adoption also prevents overlapping gathering of FlexNet inventory by other means, such as the Zero-footprint case. - Any changes to policy settings affecting installed FlexNet inventory agents are transmitted to all inventory beacons, and automatically included in subsequent policy updates on the next policy request by each installed FlexNet inventory agent. - Through policy, you can also control the self-update mechanism when new versions of the FlexNet inventory agent are ready to deploy (for details, see Adopted: Specifying an Installed Agent Upgrade).

-- Any changes to policy settings affecting installed FlexNet inventory agents are transmitted to all inventory beacons, and automatically included in subsequent policy updates on the next policy request by each installed FlexNet inventory agent. - Through policy, you can also control the self-update mechanism when new versions of the FlexNet inventory agent are ready to deploy (for details, see Adopted: Specifying an Installed Agent Upgrade). - Note: For UNIX-like platforms (only), you can manually update the preferences controlling the behavior of the installed FlexNet inventory agent.
+Note: For UNIX-like platforms (only), you can manually update the preferences controlling the behavior of the installed FlexNet inventory agent.
 From a console or remote terminal connection, run the command: